East Asia universities 'gain ground in world rankings'

 Cambridge came third and Oxford fourth in the rankings, behind Harvard in first place and Massachusetts Institute of Technology in second.

 There were 12 UK universities in the global top 100 in 2011 when the tables were published for the first time.
 Now there are nine.
 The University of Leeds fell below the line this year.
-Sheffield University and the London School of Hygiene and Tropical Medicine dropped down last year.'Elite institutions'
+Sheffield University and the London School of Hygiene and Tropical Medicine dropped down last year.

 The list is calculated from a survey of leading scholars who are asked to rate leading institutions in terms of impact on their own subject areas.